-• identifying the coverage units in the group;
+identifying the coverage units in the group;

-- allocating the CSM at the end of the period (before recognising any amounts in profit or loss to reflect the insurance contract services provided in the period) equally to each coverage unit provided in the current period and expected to be provided in the future; and - recognising in profit or loss the amount allocated to coverage units provided in the period.
+- allocating the CSM at the end of the period (before recognising any amounts in profit or loss to reflect the insurance contract services provided in the period) equally to each coverage unit provided in the current period and expected to be provided in the future; - recognising in profit or loss the amount allocated to coverage units provided in the period.

 The number of coverage units in a group is the quantity of insurance contract services provided by the contracts in the group, determined by considering the quantity of the benefits provided and the expected coverage period.
 Contractual payments under different scenarios and the respective probabilities are considered when determining the quantity of benefit provided.
 The total coverage units of each group of insurance contracts are reassessed at the end of each reporting period to adjust for the reduction of remaining coverage for claims paid and cancellation of contracts in the period.
-For the MIP insurance contracts, the quantity of benefits is the contractually agreed risk-in-force insured over the period of the contracts while the quantity of benefits for the RMP and the PRMP contracts is the contracts.
+For the MIP insurance contracts, the quantity of benefits is the contractually agreed risk-in-force insured over the period of the contracts while the quantity of benefits for the RMP and the PRMP contracts is the contractually agreed outstanding balance at death insured over the period of the contracts.
 With respect to annuity product, the coverage unit for amortisation will be the maximum of (a) expected annuity payment; and (b) expected death payment if there is a CSM.